Early Years Foundation Stage (EYFS)

 Children’s personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives, and is fundamental to their cognitive development.
 PSED helps children to develop a positive sense of themselves and others.
 We aim to support children to be confident and as independent as possible.
 Activities support children to develop their social skills, a respect for others and the curiosity to want to explore and learn.

 Physical development (PD): Physical activity is vital in children’s all-round development, enabling them to pursue happy, healthy and active lives.
 PD helps children to learn by being active.
 This helps children to gain confidence, develop their coordination and movement.
 Children are supported to make healthy choices about the food they eat both at snack time and at lunchtime.

 These areas are age sensitive and need to be embedded securely within the children by the age of 5 years so they can continue to develop and grow emotionally and academically throughout their school journey.

 Specific Areas of Learning:

+Developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
+Children should be able to count confidently, develop a deep understanding of the numbers to 10, the relationships between them and the patterns within those numbers.
 Children are provided with a wide range of activities to help them to develop an understanding of number, using number and shape, space and measures.